MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat/readme.md

 ms.custom:
 ---

-# Power Query SDK Testing Framework part 5 - Test Format Specification
+# Power Query SDK Test Framework part 5 - Test Format Specification

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be done sequentially—to ensure that your environment is set up for testing your custom connector.